-Accident & Emergency (A&E) departments are often extremely busy and under a lot of pressure to deal with patients quickly and efficiently.
+Accident & Emergency (A&E) departments are often extremely busy and under a lot of pressure to deal with patients quickly and efficiently, but this doesn’t mean it is acceptable to receive below-standard medical care.

-This can lead to substandard care culminating in medical negligence and errors, which could have been avoided.
+This can lead to substandard care culminating into medical negligence and errors, which could have been avoided.

 When things go wrong in the Accident and Emergency department, the repercussions can be catastrophic with the potential of serious, long-term harm.

-If you feel you have experienced clinical or medical negligence during your visit to the A&E department, we urge you to phone the Medical Negligence team to discuss.
+If you feel you have experienced clinical or medical negligence during your visit to the A&E department, we urge you to phone the Medical Negligence team to discuss your situation and we can assist.

 Common examples of negligence in Accident & Emergency include: